 You can instruct a merchant to charge your Card for part of a purchase and pay any remaining amount with cash or another card.
 This is called a “split transaction.”
 Some merchants do not permit split transactions.
 If you wish to conduct a split transaction, you must tell the merchant the exact amount you would like charged to your Card.
 If you fail to inform the merchant you would like to complete a split transaction and you do not have sufficient available funds in your Account to cover the entire purchase amount, your Card is likely to be declined.

 You may make retail card purchases without presenting your Card by providing information from your Card, such as transactions done by internet or telephone.
-Conducting transactions in this way has the same legal effect as if you used the plastic Card itself.
-For security reasons, the amount or number of such transactions you may make may be limited.
+Conducting transactions in this way has the same legal effect as if you used the Card itself.
+For security reasons, the amount or number of card-not-present transactions you are permitted to make may be limited.

 When you open an Account, you may also receive a virtual card (“Virtual Card”) represented by a 16-digit card number, a 3-digit card verification value (“CVV”) number, and an expiration date.
 The Virtual Card is separate from your physical Card and can be managed through the Online Banking Services (see Section 1.3 of the Account Agreement).
 We will issue you a replacement Virtual Card when it expires.
 The Virtual Card accesses the available funds in your Account to make card-not-present transactions (see Section 2.5) anywhere Visa debit cards are accepted in the same way as your physical Card.
 The Virtual Card can also be added to a digital wallet (see Section 2.7) in the same way as your physical Card.
 Your use of the Virtual Card is subject to the terms of this Agreement, including transaction limitations, to the same extent as your physical Card.

 2.7 Use of the Card with Digital Wallets